turizten/Market-Analysis/README.md

 ### Where to store the data to make the program work as is

-In the same location you have the Market_tool.py code you create a folder named data.
-In this folder you put your file Data.csv
+Within the same directory as the 'Market_tool.py' code, create a folder named 'data'.
+Place your 'Data.csv' file inside this 'data' folder.

-You can Download my folder Market_tool and swap the Data.csv file with your own Data or try out the program with the data provided by me
+Feel free to download the entire 'Market_tool' folder and substitute the 'Data.csv' file with your own dataset.
+Alternatively, you can explore the program using the sample data provided.

 ### How to use the program
 When you run the program, it will generate key values and graphs for the entire market.